Family and domestic violence support

 8. Disclosures

-Staff are not to be discriminated against or victimised because of their disclosures of experiencing family and domestic violence.
+Staff are not to be discriminated against or victimised because of their disclosure of experiencing family and domestic violence.
 Disclosures are made in confidence to employers.

 9. No tolerance for perpetrators

-Agencies need to make clear that there is no tolerance of staff who perpetrate family and domestic violence in or from the workplace, including through technology.
-Such conduct may constitute a breach of agencies’ codes of conduct and result in disciplinary action.
+Agencies need to make it clear that there is no tolerance of staff who perpetrate family and domestic violence in or from the workplace.
+Such conduct may constitute a breach of agencies' codes of conduct and result in disciplinary action.

-Counselling and referral services are available to help stop such behavior.
+Counselling and referral services are available to help stop such behaviour.
 Information needs to be provided for perpetrators seeking to change their behaviours.

-Male Champions of Change, founded by former Australian Sex Discrimination Commissioner Elizabeth Broderick, has a toolkit which provides guidance on managing situations where a member of staff has (or is alleged to have) used family and domestic violence.
+Champions of Change Coalition, founded by former Australian Sex Discrimination Commissioner Elizabeth Broderick, has resources which provide guidance on managing family and domestic violence situations.
+This includes a framework for workplace action on domestic and family violence.

 10. Prepare the workplace to better understand the issue

-Family and domestic violence is complex, with many people from many backgrounds affected in different ways.
-Getting to understand family and domestic violence issues not only raises awareness among staff but it also puts them in a better position to help themselves and/or support others.
+Family and domestic violence is complex with people from many backgrounds affected in different ways.
+Understanding family and domestic violence issues not only raises awareness among staff but it also puts them in a better position to help themselves and/or support others.

 The Department of Communities maintains a comprehensive list of support services and emergency contacts including: